Can fluoxetine cause ulcers

 2. Indigestion: Feeling bloated, gassy, or experiencing acid reflux frequently.

-See also Fluoxetine putting on weight
+See also Fluoxetine 40 mg capsules

 3. Nausea and Vomiting: Frequently feeling nauseous or vomiting without a clear cause.